Introduction

 CSC #2: Inventory and Control of Software Assets

-All Axis firmware is signed from version 9.20.1.
-When upgrading the device with a new firmware the device will check the integrity of the firmware and reject tampered firmware.
-This will prevent attackers from luring users to install a compromised firmware.
+AXIS OS is signed from version 9.20.1.
+Whenever you upgrade the AXIS OS version on device, the device will check the integrity of the update files through cryptographic signature verification and reject any tampered files.
+This prevents attackers from luring users into installing compromised files.

-For more information, please read the Axis Edge Vault white paper.
+For more information, see the white paper Axis Edge Vault.

 Secure boot